cadaver/sidid/readme.txt

 zeropage-relocated.

 No responsibility whatsoever is taken for the correctness of the existing signatures!
-Additional sigs by Yodelking, Ian Coog and ice00.
+Additional sigs by Yodelking, Ian Coog, ice00 & Wilfred/HVSC.

 Note: DigiOrganizer is listed last in the configfile, so it is not found by default when a tune contains another recognized playroutine.
 Use -m to find